 Key features

-The Results Analysis Base of Navarre (BARDENA) is a population data warehouse of the Navarre Health Department (Spain)
+The Results Analysis Base of Navarre (BARDENA) is a population data warehouse of the Navarre Health Department (Spain), which includes weekly updated information since 2012.

-BARDENA includes individual-level data of approximately 97% of the Navarre population, totaling more than 660,000 people
+BARDENA integrates individual-level information generated at any level of health care of approximately 97% of the Navarre population, totaling more than 660,000 people.

-BARDENA integrates all the health information generated at any level of care, including administrative, socio-demographic, economic, lifestyle, diagnostic, medical and pharmaceutical data.
+The information stored in BARDENA Core can be accessed by health decision-makers and researchers via Tableau server

 BARDENA is a useful tool for improving quality of healthcare, decision-making and for research purposes.

 BARDENA interoperates with national and international databases, and has been used in multiple research projects and studies